 Recommendation: Teach your child to view struggles as a normal part of life.
 “If you’re not struggling with something, you’re not growing, you’re not living,” says Dweck.
-Watch her TEDx video, The Power Of Yet, here.
+Watch her TEDx video, The Power Of Yet.

-Recommendation: Read this kid-friendly article about the brain with your child, which reinforces the message that “[the] more you challenge your mind to learn, the more your brain cells grow.”
+Recommendation: Reinforce the message that the more you challenge your mind to learn, the more your brain cells will “grow.”

 A fixed mindset individual is likely to think: